Make Your Destination Kingman, Arizona!

 Tour Bookings and Confirmation e-mail: firstname.lastname@example.org

-Special Tour Admission Rate (Guided Tours are provided with an on-staff Docent).
+Special Tour Admission Rate (Guided Tours are provided by an on-staff tour guide).

 Included in your admission fee is a free pass to visit the Historic Route 66/Powerhouse Museum.